Purdue-CS193/homework-0-Hunter-Frommelt/index.md

-## Welcome to GitHub Pages
+# Hunter Frommelt First CS193 Homework

+`System.out.print("Wow!
+It's so cool that I'm on Hunter's GitHub project!")`

+## My favorite things about CS193
+- 193 is prime (*I think...*)
+- Tailored to make my transition into Purdue CS easier
+- Student-led (which is awesome because I'm a student!)
+- Item4

+## Boring stuff that was here before Hunter

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-`System.out.print("Wow!
-It's so cool that I'm on Hunter's GitHub project!")`

 ### Markdown